mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 Yes, we did not discuss the docker file.
 A Dockerfile is a text file that contains all the information needed to build a docker image.
 {: style="text-align: justify;"}
-I* t has information like a base image.
+* It has information like a base image.
 * Information like any additional package needs on this image.
 * Step by step command to assemble the image.
 * Startup commands and arguments which is need during the container start.